 You’ve probably already got down ¿Como se llama?, which is one of the more simple Spanish travel phrases meaning, what is your name?, but ¿Qué significa su nombre? (what does your name mean?), is a great one to know as well.
 It’s an excellent way to follow up when someone tells you their name, especially if it’s a unique one you’ve never heard before.

 You can learn all sorts of things from the meaning of someone’s name, such as its cultural origin or the famous Spanish movie star that they were named after!

 ¿Cuánto cuesta? — How much does it cost

 Me gusta lo que lleva puesto. ¿Dónde lo compró? — I like what you’re wearing.
-Where did you purchase it?
+Where did you buy it?

 ¿Dónde está el/la…? — Where is the…?

-Knowing where things are will make your life a little easier when you’re visiting a foreign country, and so this phrase is an excellent one to know.
-Make sure that you also know a few words to along with it such as hoteles (hotel), restaurantes (restaurant), and baños (bathrooms).
+Make sure that you also know a few words to along with it such as hotel (hotel), restaurante (restaurant), and baños (bathrooms).

 ¿Hablas inglés? — Do you speak English?